This policy sets out how we use and protect any personal information that you give us.

 How to get copies of or amend the information we have collected

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 An official fee will be payable.
-If you would like a copy of the information held on you please put your request in writing to the Risk and Quality Manager, Keoghs LLP, 2 The Parklands, Bolton, BL6 4SE.
+If you would like a copy of the information held on you please put your request in writing to the Quality, Risk & Compliance Team, Keoghs LLP, 2 The Parklands, Bolton, BL6 4SE.

 If you think any information we have about you is incorrect or incomplete, please write or e-mail us as soon as possible.
 We will correct or update any information as soon as possible.